-The site administrator is trained on the components of the Master Plan and observations of ELD classes using a systems approach for successful implementation.
-The administrators are trained in ways to support teachers who are struggling with ELD instruction and are made aware of the resources available to support teachers who are experiencing difficulty.
-Administrators learn about explicit language instruction and what to look for in classroom instruction.
-They visit classrooms, gather data and calibrate their analyses to provide effective feedback to instructional staff.
+All site administrators are trained on the components of the Master Plan and observations of ELD classes using the ELD observation protocol.
+Administrators are trained in ways to support teachers who are struggling with ELD instruction and are made aware of the resources available to support teachers who are experiencing difficulty.
+Elementary administrators are taught grouping requirements for ELD.
+All administrators are trained in the minimum progress expectations by instructional program to allow them to monitor the effectiveness of programs at their sites.